AndyFul/ConfigureDefender/README.md

 https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/bg-p/MicrosoftDefenderATPBlog/label-name/Demystifying%20ASR%20rules

-### ConfigureDefender version 1.1.1.1 and below notice
-In the version 1.1.1.1, the option 'Real-time Monitoring' was removed, because of the new Microsoft criteria of malware detection.
-With this option ConfigureDefender would be classified as a hack-tool.

 ## Installation
 ConfigureDefender is a portable application, no installation is needed.
 Download and run the executable ConfigureDefender.exe - the application can be run both on Windows 32-bit and Windows 64-bit.
-The ConfigureDefender.zip archive is not required for using ConfigureDefender, but it can be useful when one wants to remove the unnecessary ConfigureDefender entries in the taskbar notification area cache.

 ## Short program description
-ConfigureDefender utility is a small GUI application to view and configure important Defender settings on Windows 10.
+ConfigureDefender utility is a small GUI application to view and configure important Defender settings on Windows 10/11 and Windows Server 2019+.
 It uses PowerShell cmdlets (with a few exceptions) to change the Windows Defender settings.
 Furthermore, the user can apply one of three pre-defined protection levels: DEFAULT, HIGH, INTERACTIVE, and MAX.
 Changing one of the protection levels requires a reboot in order to take effect.

 ### Using the Maximum Protection Level
-The MAX Protection Level blocks anything suspicious via Attack Surface Reduction, Controlled Folder Access, SmartScreen (set to block) and cloud level (set to block) - Defender Security Center is hidden.
+The MAX Protection Level blocks anything suspicious via Attack Surface Reduction, Controlled Folder Access, SmartScreen (set to block) and cloud level (set to block).
 These settings are very restrictive and using them can produce many false positives even in the home environment.
 Such a setup is not recommended in the business environment.

 ### Advanced Users
 Some important remarks on the possible ways used to configure Defender (for advanced users).